nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User <u>list clients (UC2)</u>.
+1. User <u>views a client (UC5)</u>.
-2. User requests to edit an issue of the car from a specific client in the list.
+2. User requests to edit an issue of the client's car
 3. MATER edits the issue of the client's car and displays a confirmation message.

     Use case ends.

 **Extensions**

-* 1a.
-The list is empty.

-  Use case ends.

 * 2a.
-The given client identification number is invalid.
+The client does not have a car associated to them.
     * 2a1.
 MATER shows an error message.

-      Use case resumes from step 2.
+      Use case resumes from step 1.

 * 2b.
-The given issue identification number is invalid.
+The given client identification number is invalid.
     * 2b1.
 MATER shows an error message.

       Use case resumes from step 2.

 * 2c.
-The client does not have a car associated to them.
+The given issue identification number is invalid.
     * 2c1.
 MATER shows an error message.

       Use case resumes from step 2.

 * 2d.
-The car does not have an issue associated to it.
+The given new issue description is invalid.
     * 2d1.
 MATER shows an error message.

       Use case resumes from step 2.